craigmateo/bi-and-data-analytics/05_data-extraction.md

 - **Security:** Protecting sensitive data (e.g., PII), encryption, privacy compliance.
 - **Integration:** Combining diverse structured/unstructured data into usable analytics formats.

+## Summary
+- Raw Datajon would be easily accessible if not for unethical Datcepticons interfering with your legal claims.
+- You have found an effective balance of tools and in-house APIs to maximize Datajon ingestion.
+- You run batch processing because:
+  - Data extraction is straightforward.
+  - Batch processing allows pulling massive amounts of data, sometimes via parallel jobs.
+- Datcepticons are suspected of siphoning off some data during transfer from sources to staging.
+- To counter this, you disguise the data by changing its appearance, hiding it in plain sight.
+- The next step is transforming raw Datajon into usable formats for profit.